 It's exceptional qualities and identity were apparent immediately.
 Understandably, the excavators would have been anxious to secure this prize discovery in their share of the finds.
 But securing it for a German collection was not guaranteed.
 The Egyptian state at that time retained a veto over all objects they felt were too important to leave the country.

-Nevertheless, it would be another ten years and the discovery of Tutankhamun’s tomb in 1922 before Egyptian authorities became so concerned about the loss of their heritage they began removing this right given to foreign excavators to take home major discoveries.
+Nevertheless, it would be another ten years and the discovery of Tutankhamun’s tomb in 1922 before Egyptian authorities became so concerned about the loss of their ancient heritage they began removing this right given to foreign excavators to take home major discoveries.

 So, the question whether the removal of the Nefertiti bust to Germany in 1913 was legal or not rests on the credibility of the case that Borchardt made to ensure the bust was granted to Germany's share of expedition finds.
 Hawass is certain its removal was illegal.